NayanKaran/Capstone-Project-May-2022/README.md

 # Capstone Project May 2022

-> This project is to demonstrate web-development skills by recreating the design provided at https://www.behance.net/gallery/29845175/CC-Global-Summit-2015, for a frictional Open Source Glomal Summit.
+> This project is to demonstrate web-development skills by recreating the design provided at https://www.behance.net/gallery/29845175/CC-Global-Summit-2015, for a frictional Open Source Global Summit.

 ## Built With